-Inland Designs
+Closed Embayment Designs

-Twelve of the 78 compensation sites included in this study were classified as “inland” designs.
+Twelve of the 78 created tidal marshes included in this study were classified as “closed embayment” designs.
 These projects are often excavated behind dikes and are connected to the river via engineered outlets, such as the site pictured above (FREMP# 03-004, CPR# 9303-0041).
-Inland sites vary in size and shape from narrow channels and sloughs,to large basins.
-By design, inland sites have very little exposure to external stressors such as erosion and herbivory, but may suffer from other factors such as shading, poor drainage, entrapment, and invasive species.
+Inland sites vary in size and shape from narrow channels to large basins.
+By design, inland sites have very little exposure to external stressors such as erosion and herbivory, but may suffer from other factors such as shading, poor drainage, log debris entrapment, and invasive species.

 Marsh Recession